Ayush Mehra: Breakthrough and success (2019-2021)

 The year 2019 proved as a major turning point in his career.
 He first worked as an assistant director in Uri: The Surgical Strike.
 He then made his web debut with Mom and Co portraying Aditya Joshi alongside Neelima Azeem.

 Mehra appeared in other web shows the same year including, Love On The Rocks portraying Nikhil and When You Meet Your Ex portraying Karan opposite Shreya Gupto.
 He also hosted Myntra Fashion Superstar.

 Since 2019, Mehra is seen portraying Varun in Minus One opposite Aisha Ahmed and is seen portraying Shaurya Singh in Please Find Attached opposite Barkha Singh.

 In 2020, he portrayed Dhruv Singh in the short film Phone Call.
 From 2020 to 2021, he portrayed Nishant Singh in Operation MBBS alongside Anshul Chauhan and Sarah Hashmi.

 In 2021, he appeared in Call My Agent: Bollywood portraying Mehershad.
 He was also seen in Life Love Siyaapa portraying Rishab opposite Shanice Shrestha.

 Recent work (2022-present)

 In 2022, Mehra portrayed Akash in the reel series How To Fall In Love opposite Tanya Maniktala.
 He then portrayed Pranav in the short film Recommended For You.

-Mehra will next make his film debut with Kacchey Limbu opposite Radhika Madan.
+Mehra made next his film debut with Kacchey Limbu opposite Radhika Madan.
 The film premiered at the 47th Toronto International Film Festival.

-He will also appear in the second season of Minus One.
+He also appeared in the second season of Minus One.